nachocaru/xaprb.com/content/blog/2010-02-20-mk-query-digest-now-supports-postgres-logs.md

 date: "2010-02-20"
 permalink: /2010/02/20/mk-query-digest-now-supports-postgres-logs/
 categories:
-  - Coding
-  - Maatkit
-  - Perl
-  - PostgreSQL
+  - Databases
-  - SQL
+  - Open Source
-  - Tools
+  - Programming
 ---
 Maatkit does more than just MySQL.
 I've just committed a new version of [mk-query-digest, a powerful log analysis tool][1], with support for Posgtres logs, in both syslog and stderr format.
 I'm hoping that people will give this a spin in the real world.
 I have lots of test cases, but that's never enough; I'm looking for people to crunch their logs and let me know if anything breaks.